nasa-jpl/autoRIFT/README.md

 * The "autoRIFT" object has the following four outputs:

        ------------------output------------------
-       Dx:                  estimated displacement in x-direction
+       Dx:                  estimated horizontal displacement
-       Dy:                  estimated displacement in y-direction
+       Dy:                  estimated vertical displacement
        InterpMask:          light interpolation mask
-       ChipSizeX:           iteratively progressive chip size used in x-direction (different chip sizes allowed for x and y)
+       ChipSizeX:           iteratively progressive chip size in horizontal direction (different chip size allowed for vertical)

 * The "autoRIFT" object has many parameters that can be flexibly tweaked by the users for their own purpose (listed below; can also be obtained by referring to "geo_autoRIFT/autoRIFT/autoRIFT_ISCE.py"):

        ------------------parameter list: general function------------------
-       ChipSizeMinX:               Minimum size (in X direction) of the template (chip) to correlate (default = 32; could be scalar or array with same dimension as xGrid)
+       ChipSizeMinX:               Minimum size (in horizontal direction) of the template (chip) to correlate (default = 32; could be scalar or array with same dimension as xGrid)
-       ChipSizeMaxX:               Maximum size (in X direction) of the template (chip) to correlate (default = 64; could be scalar or array with same dimension as xGrid)
+       ChipSizeMaxX:               Maximum size (in horizontal direction) of the template (chip) to correlate (default = 64; could be scalar or array with same dimension as xGrid)
-       ChipSize0X:                 Minimum acceptable size (in X direction) of the template (chip) to correlate (default = 32)
+       ChipSize0X:                 Minimum acceptable size (in horizontal direction) of the template (chip) to correlate (default = 32)
-       ScaleChipSizeY              Scaling factor to get the Y-directed chip size in reference to the X-directed sizes (default = 1)
+       ScaleChipSizeY              Scaling factor to get the vertically-directed chip size in reference to the horizontally-directed size (default = 1)
-       SearchLimitX                Range (in X direction) to search for displacement in the source (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
+       SearchLimitX                Range (in horizontal direction) to search for displacement in the source (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
-       SearchLimitY                Range (in Y direction) to search for displacement in the source (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
+       SearchLimitY                Range (in vertical direction) to search for displacement in the source (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
-       SkipSampleX                 Number of samples to skip between search windows in X direction for automatically creating the grid if not specified by the user (default = 32)
+       SkipSampleX                 Number of samples to skip between search windows in horizontal direction for automatically-created grid if not specified by the user (default = 32)
-       SkipSampleY                 Number of lines to skip between search windows in Y direction for automatically creating the grid if not specified by the user (default = 32) minSearch                   Minimum search limit (default = 6)
+       SkipSampleY                 Number of lines to skip between search windows in vertical direction for automatically-created grid if not specified by the user (default = 32) minSearch                   Minimum search limit (default = 6)

        ------------------parameter list: about Normalized Displacement Coherence (NDC) filter ------------------